-Generally speaking, the Fund's investments must comply with the following rules.
+Generally speaking, the Fund's investments must comply with the following rules:

-- 1.1.
-The Fund may invest in: - a) transferable securities and money-market instruments that are listed or traded on a regulated market, as defined in Article 4.1.14 of European Parliament and Council Directive 2004/39/EC dated 21 April 2004 on markets in financial instruments, and any other regulated market that operates on a regular basis, and is recognised and open to the public ("Regulated Market"); - b) transferable securities and money-market instruments admitted to official listing on the securities exchange of a country that is not part of the European Union, or traded on another market that is regulated, operates on a regular basis, is recognised, and is open to the public in a European, African, Asian, Australasian or American country that is not part of the European Union; - c) recently issued transferable securities and money-market instruments, subject to the issuance conditions including a commitment to request admission to official listing on a securities exchange or a Regulated Market and to that admission being obtained no later than one year following their issuance; - d) units in undertakings for collective investment in transferable securities ("UCITS") approved in accordance with the Directive and/or in other undertakings for collective investment ("UCIs") within the meaning of Article 1.2. a) and b) of the Directive, regardless of whether they are located in a Member State as defined in the 2010 Law (hereinafter a "Member State"), on condition that: - these other UCIs are approved in accordance with legislation stipulating that these UCIs are subject to oversight which the CSSF considers equivalent to that provided by European Community legislation, and that there are sufficient guarantees of cooperation between the regulatory authorities;
+1.1.
+The Fund may invest in:

+- a) transferable securities and money market instruments listed or traded on a regulated market, as defined in Article 4.1.14 of European Parliament and Council Directive 2004/39/EC dated 21 April 2004 on markets in financial instruments, and any other regulated market that operates on a regular basis and is recognised and open to the public ("Regulated Market").
+As at the date of this Prospectus, multilateral trading facilities as defined in Article 4 (1) 22) of Directive 2014/65/EU on markets in financial instruments are considered to be Regulated Markets; - b) transferable securities and money market instruments admitted to official listing on the securities exchange of a country that is not part of the European Union, or traded on another market that is regulated, operates on a regular basis and is recognised and open to the public in a country in Europe, Africa, Asia, Oceania or the Americas that is not part of the European Union; - c) recently issued transferable securities and money market instruments, subject to the issuance conditions including a commitment to request admission to official listing on a securities exchange or a Regulated Market and to that admission being obtained no later than one year following their issuance; - d) units in undertakings for collective investment in transferable securities ("UCITS") approved in accordance with the Directive and/or in other undertakings for collective investment ("UCIs") within the meaning of Article 1.2. a) and b) of the Directive, regardless of whether they are located in a Member State as defined in the 2010 Law (hereinafter a "Member State"), on condition that: - these other UCIs are approved in accordance with legislation stipulating that these UCIs are subject to oversight which the

+CSSF considers equivalent to that provided by European Community legislation, and that there are sufficient guarantees of cooperation between the regulatory authorities;